 Design and materials of external walls (regulation 5)

-Provide to their local Fire and Rescue Service information about the design and materials of a high-rise building’s external wall system and to inform the Fire and Rescue Service of any material changes to these walls.
-Also, they will be required to provide information in relation to the level of risk that the design and materials of the external wall structure gives rise to and any mitigating steps taken.
+Provide the local Fire and Rescue Service with information about the design and materials of a high-rise building’s external wall system, notify them of any material changes, and provide information on the risk of fire spread and any mitigating measures in place.

 Floor plans and building plan (regulation 6)